 AWS Device Farm simplifies the testing process by allowing developers to run tests in parallel on multiple devices, saving valuable time and improving the quality of the application.
 By providing access to real devices, rather than relying on emulators, Device Farm offers a righter representation of how the app will perform in real-world scenarios.

-Key Features
+Key features

 AWS Device Farm simplifies the testing process by allowing developers to run tests in parallel on multiple devices, saving valuable time and improving the quality of the application.
 By providing access to real devices, rather than relying on emulators, Device Farm offers a righter representation of how the app will perform in real-world scenarios.
 The following are the key features of AWS Device Farm [40]: